csc7/PP1_CI_TGC/README.md

 ___
 # 10. Acknowledgements
 I would like to acknowledge and thank the following people for being part of this project and for helping me in the development of it:
+* To my wife, for always supporting and helping.
 * Code Institute, for providing knowledge, guide, content and tools.
 * My mentor, Mo, for helping with very valuable guide and support.
 * Of course, all the valuable information provided by the sources mentioned above in the credits.